Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the fifth-best in the league.

-- The White Sox's 4.75 team ERA ranks 26th among all MLB pitching staffs.
+- The White Sox's 4.70 team ERA ranks 26th across all league pitching staffs.

-- White Sox pitchers combine to allow the second-most home runs in baseball (85 total, 1.4 per game).
+- The White Sox allow the second-most home runs in baseball (86 total, 1.4 per game).

-- The right-hander's most recent appearance came on Wednesday against the Los Angeles Angels, when he threw five innings, surrendering three earned runs while giving up four hits.
+- In his last appearance on Wednesday, the right-hander went four innings against the Los Angeles Angels, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.